Hampshire House: Foreclosure

 By late 1930, a contract for 3770 ST of structural steel had been awarded for the building's construction.
 The developers field plans for Hampshire House in early 1931, and the New York Title and Mortgage Company gave the builders a construction loan of $2.2 million in March 1931.
-The Hampshire House's cornerstone was laid during a ceremony on March 24, 1931.
+Hampshire House's cornerstone was laid during a ceremony on March 24, 1931.
 That July, the New York Title and Mortgage Company sued to foreclose on the property, claiming that the main contractor had quit just before the building was completed.
 The New York Supreme Court appointed a receiver to collect rent for the building, but there was no rent to collect.

 With the onset of the Great Depression, the building stood unfinished for many years.
 New York Title and Mortgage, who had sought $3 million for the property, had only received a single bid of $800,000.
 The company bought the hotel at a foreclosure auction in June 1933 for $100,000; the sale represented a loss of nearly $2.4 million.
 They hired Caughey and Evans again to continue with their plan.

-New York Title and Mortgage itself went bankrupt, and the Hampshire House joined a group of buildings in the area with "Series C-2 guaranteed mortgage certificates" that had defaulted on mortgages from the New York Title and Mortgage Company.
+New York Title and Mortgage itself went bankrupt, and Hampshire House joined a group of buildings in the area with "Series C-2 guaranteed mortgage certificates" that had defaulted on mortgages from the New York Title and Mortgage Company.
 The C-2 properties were rescued by New York Supreme Court justice Alfred Frankenthaler, who appointed three trustees for the C-2 properties in April 1936.
 The trustees immediately began devising ways to turn the abandoned Hampshire House into an income-producing property.
 The trustees started negotiating to sell Hampshire House in August 1936, and the court favored this plan.
 Later that year, the trustees sought $1.45 million to complete Hampshire House.
 In December 1936, the court ordered that the trustees complete the building themselves, as they could not find any buyers willing to pay the minimum of $1 million for the property.

 Operation

-Hampshire House was listed as a new way of luxurious living of suites, proximity to a lot of the most famous amusement sites.
-The previous trustees of the Hampshire House sold it to the Kirkeby Group in 1946.
+Hampshire House was listed as a new way of luxurious living of suites, and proximity to a lot of the most famous amusement sites.
+The previous trustees of Hampshire House sold it to the Kirkeby Group in 1946.
 The Kirkeby group controlled a lot of other prestigious hotels around the country.
 Later, they merged with Hilton chain.

 Hampshire House does not offer short-term stays anymore.
-All co-operative apartments are owned by someone and continues to thrive due to its luxurious and elegant residency.
+All co-operative apartments are owned by someone and it continues to thrive due to its luxurious and elegant residency.
 The building is known for its welcoming staff, interiors, architectural distinction and outstanding location.